gnodipac886/MatebookXPro-hackintosh/README.md

 **IMPORTANT** `BrcmFirmwareRepo.kext` is in `/CLOVER/kexts/Other` from this repository - make sure to move it to `/Library/Extensions`.
 These kexts will allow bluetooth to persist after a single reboot from Windows.

 ***Note if you have the i5 version, or any other configurations of the laptop sold exclusively in China***, you should:
-- delete the DSDT.aml file in /Volumes/EFI/EFI/CLOVER/ACPI/patched and generate your own via pressing f4 at the clover bootscreen.
-- For i5 models: you have to make a custom CPUFriendProvider for Power Management by following [this](https://github.com/PMheart/CPUFriend/blob/master/Instructions.md) guide:
+- For i5 models: you have to make a custom CPUFriendProvider for Power Management by following [this](https://github.com/stevezhengshiqi/one-key-cpufriend) guide:

 ### DSDT fixes
 Add the VoodooI2C patches (One for the SKL+ one for Windows 10 Patch)